 Charity Partner Of Gloucestershire Maker Of Curtains And Blinds

-In November 2006 my husband Jeremy and I had the privilege of visiting E. Africa with WeSeeHope (formerly HopeHIV) to see at first hand, some remarkable work being done to support orphans and vulnerable young people.
+In November 2006 Pat and her husband Jeremy had the privilege of visiting E. Africa with WeSeeHope (formerly HopeHIV) to see at first hand, some remarkable work being done to support orphans and vulnerable young people.
 As a result, from the setting up of Curtains Made For You in 2009, we have supported Masaka School in Uganda, a school for orphans with hearing and speech impairments.
 In early 2013 we received the wonderful news that the pioneering work done by the School has been widely recognised and its future funding, consequently assured.

 The ongoing economic crisis in Zimbabwe results in many orphaned children dropping out of school and turning to the streets to beg for money.
 Once on the streets, girls are especially vulnerable to prostitution.
 WeSeeHope is working with Oasis Zimbabwe to reach these extremely vulnerable girls through pioneering the Skills Training Project in the Epworth community in Harare.